daisy119/Pickle-Time/README.md

-# PickleTime - Game On,Anytime!Pickle Time- Your Match, Your Way
+# Pickle Time - Game On, Anytime!
+Pickle Time - Your Match, Your Way

 ![Alt Text](./public/images/Unit%202.png)
 *Pickle Time* is not just an app.
 It's your ultimate companion for all things pickleball!
 Whether you're a seasoned player or just picking up a paddle, *Pickle Time* is here to revolutionize the way you schedule matches, connect with friends, and immerse yourself in the vibrant pickleball community.